 4. Slots are limited

 Again, most property developers do not have a one-to-one ratio for unit and parking slot.
 This means that slots are limited.
 Do not be surprised if some developers do not have available parking slots for buyers of studio units because buyers of bigger units are usually a priority.

 5. Prices are not the same

-Like condo units, there are things to factor in when it comes to prices of parking slots.
+Like condo units, there are things to factor in when it comes to the prices of parking slots.
 No, they don’t go buy the same price that’s why getting all the financial information on your condo parking space is necessary.
 It is also priced per square meter so the bigger it is, the higher the price.
-For example, a nine square meter parking slot in a prime Makati condo is sold at 400,000 to 500,000.
+For example, a parking slot in a prime condo in Makati is sold at 400,000 to 500,000.
 Yes, that’s half a million.
 Sometimes, the floor of the parking space also becomes a factor.

 6. You can rent a slot

 If you can’t afford to buy a parking space just yet, you may inquire in the administrators’ office if there are slots for rent.
 Usually, there are.
 Some owners lease out their parking space.
 There are also unsold slots that the developers rent out.
 The going rate for a parking space in prime locations is between 3,000 and 5,000 a month.

 7. First come, first served

 Most condo communities have parking spaces for guests.
 However, you have to know that this is a first come, first served basis.
 Some communities also have rules to make sure no vehicle stays for more than the allowed and reasonable number of hours to give chance to others.